 Mount Angel Abbey and Seminary will not tolerate conduct by anyone on the Hilltop who harasses, disrupts, or interferes with another person's work or study.
 While all forms of harassment are prohibited, it is our policy to emphasize that sexual harassment is specifically prohibited.
-Definitions and procedural policies regarding reporting and possible disciplinary action are found in the Seminary Rule of Life and the Mount Angel Abbey Employee Handbook.
+Definitions and procedural policies involving students of the Seminary comply with the Department of Education's May 6, 2020 guidance regarding investigation, reporting, adjudication, and possible disciplinary action are found in the Seminary Rule of Life; those involving behavior strictly between employees are found in the Mount Angel Abbey Employee Handbook.